 NEW YORK (AP) - Netflix says it is facing scrutiny from government regulators over a Facebook post made by CEO Reed Hastings in July.

-The company disclosed Thursday that the Securities and Exchange Commission sent notices to Netflix Inc. and Hastings regarding the July 3 public post on Hastings' account.
-The SEC sent "Wells Notices," giving Netflix and Hastings a chance to argue why the agency should not take action against them.
+The Securities and Exchange Commission sent notices to Netflix Inc. and Hastings regarding the July 3 public post on Hastings' account.
+The SEC gave Netflix and Hastings a chance to argue why the agency should not take action against them.

 On July 3 Hastings wrote on Facebook that monthly viewing on Netflix had exceeded 1 billion hours in June.
 The SEC says that is material investor information that must be disclosed in a regulatory filing or press release.
-The company says the information isn't material because a few weeks earlier it disclosed on its blog that subscribers were viewing almost a billion hours of content per month.
-That announcement also was not announced in a press release or an SEC filing.
+The company says the information isn't material because it had already disclosed that subscribers were viewing about a billion hours of content per month.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)